• Skip to primary navigation

 The Pond and Marsh

-On the St Gregory’s school side of the park lies a 15 metre pond complete with a fully accessible pond-dipping platform.
+On the St Gregory’s school side of the Reserve lies a 15 metre pond complete with a fully accessible pond-dipping platform.
 Here, all manner of aquatic wildlife – including frogs, dragonflies, damselflies, diving beetles, pond skaters, water stick insects, and newts – can be viewed at close quarters.

 ________________________________________________________